Audit: 4 Cambria sheriff's deputies worked for municipalities while on county payroll

 "I recommended to the commissioners to take immediate action until the district attorney completes his review of my report," Cernic said.
 "It is under investigation."

-District Attorney Greg Neugubauer said his office forwarded information to the state attorney general's office.
+District Attorney Gregory Neugubauer said his office forwarded information to the state attorney general's office.

 "The Cambria County District Attorney's Office received a complaint in mid-2020 regarding the potential that some county employees may be getting compensated by the county and local governments for the same part of workdays," Neugubauer said.
 "Given the amount of information to be gathered, the complexity of the matter, and the risk of the appearance of conflicts of interest, this matter was referred to the attorney general's office.
 I have forwarded a copy of the audit report, which I received, to the attorney general's office.
 My office has, and will continue to, forward all information which we receive to the attorney general's office."